Garden and Grounds

-George had the remnants of the greenhouse removed and replaced with a six-sided clapboard summer house.
-On its east side was a grape arbor and squirrel house.
+George donated the remnants of the greenhouse to the City of Omaha and built, in its place, a small, six-sided clapboard summer house.
+To its east side was a grape arbor and squirrel house.

 Birdhouses and bird feeding stations were placed throughout the Castle grounds, thoughtfully located near plants favored by various birds for food and nesting.

 The estate grounds were the first to be designated a landmark affiliate site when the Nebraska Statewide Arboretum was established in 1996.